5G-Super-Blue-Print/KubeArmor-SEDIMENT-Demo/README.md

 ### Recommend Policies

 KubeAmror provides a set of hardening policies that are based on industry-leading compliance and attack frameworks such as CIS, MITRE, NIST-800-53, and STIGs.
-These policies are designed to help you secure your workloads in a way that is compliant with these frameworks and recommended best practices.
+These policies are designed to help us secure our workloads in a way that is compliant with these frameworks and recommended best practices.

-We can get these harden policies using container image.
+We can get these harden policies using `karmor recommend` tool provided with container image.
 ```
 karmor recommend -i sediment:demo
 ```